 - Hecho en Mexico: Made in Mexico.
 100% agave tequilas can only be made and bottled in Mexico.
-Hecho a mano means 'handmade' and, while it is not an official term, it usually indicates traditional production processes.
+Hecho a mano means "handmade" and, while it is not an official term, it usually indicates traditional production processes.

-- Alcohol Content: Tequilas in Mexico are usually 38-40% alcohol (76-80 proof), but legally may be higher, up to 50% (100 proof).
+- Alcohol Content: Tequilas in Mexico are usually 38 to 40 percent alcohol by volume (ABV, 76 to 80 proof).
+Legally, they may be stronger, up to 50 percent ABV (100 proof).

 More Agave Liquors

 Tequila is the best-know distilled spirit produced from the agave plant, though it's not the only one or even the oldest.
 Some of these other agave-based liquors, such as mezcal, are gaining a renewed notoriety and reaching more markets and drinkers.